Ang Lee: 2013–present: Career fluctuations

-Gemini Man

-In April 2017, Ang Lee began discussions with Skydance Media to helm an action thriller film, Gemini Man, that follows a senior DIA official being hunted by a young clone of himself right as he is about to retire from the agency.
+In April 2017, Lee began discussions with Skydance Media to helm an action thriller film, Gemini Man, that follows a senior DIA official being hunted by a young clone of himself right as he is about to retire from the agency.
 Will Smith was cast in the lead role.
 In January 2018, Clive Owen and Mary Elizabeth Winstead had been cast as the antagonist and female lead respectively.
-The film was released on 11 October 2019 to negative reviews and flopped at the box office.
+The film was released on October 11, 2019 to negative reviews and flopped at the box office.
+Alissa Wilkinson of Vox wrote, "If Gemini Man is the future of big-budget filmmaking, I hope someone in Hollywood is getting worried."
+Peter Debruge of Variety wrote, "it was the script that never lived up to the promise of its premise."

 Upcoming projects

-In 2013, Ang Lee began development on a film dramatising Joe Frazier and Muhammad Ali's heavyweight title fight, known as the Thrilla in Manila.
+In 2013, Lee began development on a film dramatising Joe Frazier and Muhammad Ali's heavyweight title fight, known as the Thrilla in Manila.
 The film was to be produced by Universal with a screenplay written by Peter Morgan, but Lee later put it on hold in 2014 in order to make Billy Lynn's Long Halftime Walk.
 In December 2015, it was announced that the project, tentatively titled Thrilla in Manila, now with Studio 8, would be his next film after Gemini Man.
 David Oyelowo and Ray Fisher were reportedly Lee's top choices for the leading roles of Frazier and Ali, respectively, and he hoped to film in 3D.

-Ang Lee announced in November 2022 that he is working on a biopic on the life of Bruce Lee starring his son, Mason Lee.
+Lee announced in November 2022 that he is working on a biopic on the life of Bruce Lee starring his son, Mason Lee.

 Personal life

-Lee lives in Larchmont, in Westchester County, New York, with his wife, Jane Lin, a microbiologist.
-They married in 1983 and have two sons, including Mason.
+Lee lives in Larchmont, in Westchester County, New York, US, and in Taipei, Taiwan, with his wife, Jane Lin, a microbiologist at New York Medical College.
+They met in 1978 while both were studying at the University of Illinois at Urbana-Champaign.
+The meeting occurred during a group of international students' trip to Gary, Indiana to watch the Senior League World Series Championship, when the two sat next to each other on the bus.
+After five years of dating, they married in 1983.
+Following Lee’s graduation from the Tisch School of the Arts, New York University, he was a stay-at-home father for six years, supported by Lin, until he won the prize from Taiwan's Government Information Office to make his first film Pushing Hands (1991).
+They have two sons, including Mason.
 Lee is sometimes described as a naturalized US citizen but has said he is a permanent resident of the United States.
 Lee has stated that he believes in the Taoist-Buddha.